eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/M1/credential.issuance.protocol.md

 ### 3.1.1.
 Credential Request Parameters

-The Credential Request `POST` body MUST be a JSON object with the following properties:
+The Credential Request `POST` body MUST be a `CredentialRequestMessage` JSON object with the following properties:

+- `@context`: REQUIRED.
+Specifies a valid [Json-Ld context](https://www.w3.org/TR/json-ld11/#the-context).
+- `@type`: REQUIRED.
+A string specifying the `CredentialRequestMessage` type.
 - `format`: REQUIRED.
 A JSON string that describes the format of the credential to be issued.
 Implementations MUST support the `ldp_vc` format as defined by the [OpenID for Verifiable Credential Issuance specification](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html#section-e.1.3).
   Implementations MAY support other VC formats.
-- `types`: REQUIRED.
+- `type`: REQUIRED.
 A JSON array of strings that specifies the VC type being requested.

-The following is a non-normative example of a credential request:
+The following is a non-normative example of a `CredentialRequestMessage`:

 ```
 POST /credential HTTP/1.1